icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [extract-gtfs-shapes](https://github.com/derhuerst/extract-gtfs-shapes) – Command-line tool to extract shapes as GeoJSON from a GTFS dataset.
 - [GTFS-OSM-Sync](https://github.com/CUTR-at-USF/gtfs-osm-sync) - A Java tool for synchronizing data in GTFS format with [OpenStreetMap.org](http://www.openstreetmap.org/).
 - [gtfs-service-area](https://github.com/cal-itp/gtfs-service-area) - Compute a transit service area from static GTFS.
 Results are output as single-layer .geojson files.
 Dockerized version of [gtfs-to-geojson](https://github.com/BlinkTagInc/gtfs-to-geojson).
+- [GTFS-route-shapes](https://github.com/kotrc/GTFS-route-shapes) - A Python script to generate a single geoJSON shape for each transit route in a GTFS archive.
 - [gtfs-to-geojson](https://github.com/BlinkTagInc/gtfs-to-geojson) - Javascript tool that converts transit data in GTFS shapes and stops into geoJSON.
 This is useful for creating maps of transit routes.
 - [gtfs2gps](https://github.com/ipeaGIT/gtfs2gps) - An R package that converts public transportation data in GTFS format to GPS-like records in a `data.table`, where each row represents the timestamp of each vehicle at a given spatial resolution.
 - [gtsf](https://github.com/r-gtfs/gtsf) - general transit (GTFS) simple (geographic) features (sf) in R. can be used to convert from GTFS to Shapefile, GeoJSON, and other formats through GDAL.
-- [hafas-generate-gtfs](https://github.com/derhuerst/hafas-generate-gtfs) *(work-in-progress)*] – A Javascript tool to generate GTFS dumps from HAFAS endpoints.
+- [hafas-generate-gtfs](https://github.com/derhuerst/hafas-generate-gtfs) *(work-in-progress)* – A Javascript tool to generate GTFS dumps from HAFAS endpoints.
 - [Hafas2GTFS](https://github.com/geops/hafas2gtfs) - Hafas2GTFS converter written in Python, optimized for SBB HAFAS feeds.
 - [kml-to-gtfs-shapes](https://github.com/bdferris/kml-to-gtfs-shapes/tree/gh-pages) - Javascript tool to convert polylines from a KML file into a GTFS shapes.txt file.
 Hosted on GitHub [here](http://bdferris.github.io/kml-to-gtfs-shapes/).
 - [o2g](https://github.com/hiposfer/o2g) - A simple tool to extract GTFS feed from OpenStreetMap.